Here are 12 Gluten Free Hearty Soup Recipes for Cold Weather

 Jamie Oliver.
 What can I say?
 He’s swoon-worthy, kind, passionate, and a great recipe writer.
 I made this soup on Thursday night.
 I wish I could say there were still leftovers.
 We ate two pounds of mushrooms in the course of two meals.
 I will definitely be making this soup again for Thanksgiving.

 Brandon of Kitchen Konfidence makes gorgeous and exciting food.
 He was one of the first bloggers I followed when I started blogging.
 This soup is stunning, thick and rich, almost a stew.
 It’s filled with chicken, butternut squash, sweet potatoes, and curry.
 I love the use of almond butter in this recipe too- reminds me of African peanut stew.
 This is definitely on my “to make” list.

 One of my favorite flavor combinations comes into play in this gorgeous soup from Nicole at Pinch My Salt.
 Fennel and leeks are a perfect pair.
 Aromatic, abundant in the winter, ready to lend elegance to any dish.
 This soup also satisfies my cauliflower quotient.
 This soup will be making an appearance on my table on Monday.
 Just in time for the rain.

-And here are six more soups from my blog that I love.
-Each one is perfect for a hearty fall meal.
+And here are six more hearty soup recipes from my blog that I love.
+Each one is perfect for a cold night meal.